The church launched an appeal in 2007 for funds for urgent repairs, and for improvements to its facilities.

 Generous grants from various grant making trusts and donations from many individuals have enabled us to complete the works described above.
 We are deeply grateful to all those who have provided such generous support.

 We still need further funds to enable us to carry out the next steps in our restoration programme.
 We shall seek further grants and organise further fund raising events, but much of the funds we shall require will come from personal donations.
-If you would like to help, please send a cheque, payable to "St Giles Church Shipbourne", to the Treasurer, Martyn Williams, The Round House, Riding Lane, Hildenborough, Tonbridge, Kent TN11 9QL, specifying that you would like your contribution to be used for the restoration appeal.
+If you would like to help, please send a cheque, payable to "St Giles Church Shipbourne", to the Treasurer, Peter Sandland, 11 Ashburnham Road, Tonbridge, Kent TN10 3DU, specifying that you would like your contribution to be used for the restoration appeal.